szilG/Red-Coral-Realty/README.md

 # [Red Coral Realty](https://szilg.github.io/Red-Coral-Realty/)

 This is an imaginary website for a real estate company!
-Wich can provide a wide range of properties and services.
+Which can provide a wide range of properties and services.

 <img src="assets/img/TESTING.md-img/mockup.png" width="500" alt="image">